zeerx7/Wp-File-Manager/readme.md

 3. Go to the admin setting page, and add workplace and give the read and write autorization to your user
 3. Use short code [filemanager-shortcode] in page.

+## Support

+Support for PDF, JPEG, JPG, BMP, PNG, GIF, MP4, MKV, TXT, HTML, PHP, JS, LOG.

 ## Changelog

+- 0.5 - Various fix, all btn are tested and working with php funtion, url with double slash, no smoothState on download link.
 - 0.15 - add Pagination in scandir().
 - 0.14 - Add public share link to file.
 - 0.14 - Add unique key to download link.